 Had we not brought a travel stroller, or even if we had to wait for our stroller at the gate, we wouldn’t have been able to move about so quickly through international security and customs with such ease.

-For those who travels frequently, a fold up stroller for travel that fits in the overhead bin on the airplane is truly a must!
+For those families who travel frequently, a fold up stroller for travel that fits in the overhead bin on the airplane is truly a must!

 Taking a Toddler to Crete with the Inglesina Quid